Nexirift/support/docs/faq.md

 ### What software does Nexirift use?

 Nexirift runs on Sharkey, which is open-source social networking software that's part of the ActivityPub federation protocol.

+### What is Sharkey?

+Sharkey is a fork of Misskey, a free and open-source social networking software that's part of the ActivityPub federation protocol.

+See [here](https://docs.joinsharkey.org/docs/comparison/misskey) for more information.

 ### What data do you collect?